brandur/sorg/content/articles/second-wave-api-first.md

 * Even more extreme, Instagram's previously public API was deprecated totally.
 Realizing they had a real money maker on their hands, they saw no reason to share ad revenue with anyone else.
 Use Instagram through the first-party app or not at all.

 * Even APIs like GitHub's that stayed quite open had to crack down to a degree.
 Endpoints became authenticated by necessity and aggressive rate limiting was put in to curb abuse and reduce operational toil.
-Even when APIs were still quite open, using them to build a full-scale third party app became more difficult as limiters flattened heavy (even if legitimate) use.
+Even when APIs were still quite open, using them to build a full-scale third-party app became more difficult as limiters flattened heavy (even if legitimate) use.

 The rationale for why APIs were being declawed or disappearing completely varied---abuse, monetization pressure, competitive risk, privacy, etc.---but the pattern was clear.
 Walls were going up across the world.

-APIs didn't disappear, but the expectation of an API became more limited to developer-focused platforms whose users paid them --- Stripe, Twilio, Slack, etc. When new consumer products appeared on the market (e.g. TikTok), no one expected them to have much in the way of an API.
+APIs didn't disappear, but it was a cold winter for them.
+The expectation of an API became more limited to developer-focused platforms whose users paid them --- Stripe, Twilio, Slack, etc. When new consumer products appeared on the market (e.g. TikTok), no one expected them to have much in the way of an API.

 ---